Guaranteed Minimum Withdrawal Benefit (GMWB)

 Avoid these pitfalls with GMWB riders:

-• Thinking the "Benefit Base" is real money you can cash out (it is only for calculating income).
+- Thinking the "Benefit Base" is real money you can cash out as a lump sum (it is only for calculating income).

-• Triggering "Excess Withdrawals" by taking out extra cash for a large purchase, permanently slashing future income.
+- Triggering "Excess Withdrawals" by taking out extra cash for a large purchase, which can permanently slash future income.

-• Paying for a rider you don't need (e.g., buying a GMWB but never taking withdrawals).
+- Paying for a rider you don't need, such as buying a GMWB but then never actually taking withdrawals.

-• Assuming the 5-7% withdrawal rate is an investment "return" (it is mostly a return of your own principal).
+- Assuming the 5-7% withdrawal rate is an investment "return" when it is actually mostly a return of your own principal.

 FAQs

-Account Value is the actual cash surrender value of your annuity—what you would get if you walked away today (minus surrender charges).
-Benefit Base is a "phantom" number used solely to calculate your guaranteed withdrawal amount.
-You cannot withdraw the Benefit Base as a lump sum; you can only access it through the agreed-upon annual percentage payments.
+Account Value is the actual cash surrender value of your annuity—what you would get if you walked away today (minus any surrender charges).
+Benefit Base is a "phantom" or notional number used solely to calculate your guaranteed withdrawal amount.
+You cannot withdraw the Benefit Base as a lump sum; you can only access it through the agreed-upon annual percentage payments over time.

-Sometimes.
-Some contracts allow you to drop the rider after a certain number of years (e.g., 5 years) to stop paying the fee.
-Others require you to keep it for the life of the contract or surrender the entire annuity to get out of it.
-Always check the prospectus for cancellation rules.
+Cancellation rules vary by contract.
+Some insurance companies allow you to drop the rider after a certain number of years (often 5 to 10 years) to stop paying the annual rider fee.
+However, many contracts require you to keep the rider for the life of the annuity or surrender the entire annuity contract to get out of it.
+You should always check the prospectus for specific cancellation terms.

-If your Account Value hits zero due to market performance or allowable withdrawals, the GMWB kicks in fully.
-The insurance company will continue to pay you the guaranteed withdrawal amount from its own reserves until the Benefit Base is exhausted (or for life, if it is a lifetime GMWB).
-However, the policy effectively terminates, and there is no death benefit left for heirs.
+If your Account Value hits zero due to poor market performance or allowable withdrawals, the GMWB guarantee kicks in fully.
+The insurance company will continue to pay you the guaranteed withdrawal amount from its own reserves until the Benefit Base is exhausted or for life, if you have a lifetime version.
+At this point, the policy effectively terminates and there is no remaining death benefit for your heirs.

-Yes, but the taxation depends on the account type.
-If the annuity is in an IRA, all withdrawals are taxed as ordinary income.
-If it is in a non-qualified account (bought with after-tax money), withdrawals are taxed on an "exclusion ratio" basis or LIFO (Last In, First Out) for gains, meaning you pay taxes on earnings first before receiving tax-free return of principal.
+Yes, but the taxation depends on the type of account.
+If the annuity is held within an IRA, all withdrawals are taxed as ordinary income.
+If it is in a non-qualified account (bought with after-tax money), withdrawals are taxed on an "exclusion ratio" basis or LIFO (Last In, First Out) for gains, meaning you pay taxes on investment earnings first before receiving tax-free return of your original principal.

-Generally, no. The guaranteed withdrawal amount is a fixed dollar figure based on the Benefit Base.
-While "step-ups" can increase this amount during good market years, there is no automatic COLA (Cost of Living Adjustment).
-If markets are flat for a decade, your purchasing power will decline.
+Generally, no. The guaranteed withdrawal amount is usually a fixed dollar figure based on your Benefit Base.
+While the "step-up" feature can increase this amount during good market years, there is typically no automatic Cost of Living Adjustment (COLA).
+If markets are flat for a long period, the purchasing power of your guaranteed payments will decline as inflation rises.

 The Bottom Line

 The Guaranteed Minimum Withdrawal Benefit (GMWB) is a powerful tool for retirees seeking a middle ground between the safety of a pension and the growth potential of the stock market.
 By guaranteeing a return of principal through annual withdrawals, it removes the fear of running out of money during a market downturn.
-The ability to "step up" the guarantee during bull markets offers a unique way to lock in gains for future income.
+The ability to "step up" the guarantee during bull markets offers a unique way to lock in gains for future income, providing a rising floor for your retirement spending.
 However, these benefits are not free.
-The high costs associated with variable annuities and GMWB riders can drag down performance, and the complexity of the contracts requires careful study.
+The high costs associated with variable annuities and GMWB riders can significantly drag down performance, and the complexity of the contracts requires careful study.
 They are best suited for conservative investors who need market exposure to fund a long retirement but cannot sleep at night with the risk of a portfolio crash.
-Before purchasing, verify that the withdrawal rate meets your income needs and that you understand the restrictions on accessing your capital.
+Before purchasing, verify that the withdrawal rate meets your income needs, that you understand the restrictions on accessing your capital, and that the all-in fees are justifiable for the peace of mind provided.

 At a Glance